aoswalt/notoriety/README.md

 For more information and overriding the defaults, see the [CLI module](lib/notoriety/cli.ex).

-## Building the Docker Image
+## Docker Image

-The docker image may be built with `docker build --tag notoriety .`.

-It expects the working directory to be mounted to `/pwd`, and because of docker, the resulting file will be created with root permission unless the `--user` flag is given.
+The [docker image](https://hub.docker.com/r/aoswalt/notoriety) expects the working directory to be mounted to `/pwd`, and because of docker, the resulting file will be created with root permission unless the `--user` flag is given.

-In summary, it can be run  with `docker run --volume $(pwd):/pwd --user $(id -u):$(id -g) notoriety`
+In summary, it can be run  with `docker run --volume $(pwd):/pwd --user $(id -u):$(id -g) aoswalt/notoriety`